RoddoWasHere/ProductsAPI/README.md

 ## Additional resources
 There are some additional pages of interest:

-- 'http://localhost:5000/design' - Outline the design choices in building this app/API
+- 'http://localhost:5000/design' - Outlines the design choices in building this app/API
 - 'http://localhost:5000/configure' - Configure or drop the database (when done)